SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy: Data

 We then obtained the ATLAS light curves of ATLAS18mlw from the ATLAS forced point-spread function (PSF) photometry service.
 ATLAS uses two 0.5-m telescopes located on Haleakal\=a and at the Mauna Loa Observatory.
 During typical operation, the ATLAS telescopes obtain four 30 s exposures covering roughly a quarter of the sky per night \citep{smith20}.
 ATLAS obtains images in two broad-band filters, the `cyan' ($c$) filter between 420--650 nm and the `orange' ($o$) filter from 560--820 nm \citep{tonry18}.
 We combine intra-night epochs using a weighted mean to obtain deeper limits and more robust detections.

 In addition to ATLAS photometry, we obtained ZTF photometry in the $g$- and $r$-bands from their forced PSF photometry service.
 The ZTF survey makes use of the Samuel Oschin 48-in telescope at the Palomar Observatory.
-In normal operation, ZTF images down to a depth of $\sim$20.5 $r$-band mag in a 30 s exposure \citep{bellm19}.
+In normal operation, ZTF images down to a depth of $\sim 20.5$ $r$-band mag in a 30 s exposure \citep{bellm19}.
 Similar to the ATLAS data, we combined the intra-night photometric observations using a weighted average to get a single flux measurement.

 We also obtained a light curve of the host galaxy from the Transiting Exoplanet Survey Satellite \citep[TESS;][]{ricker15}.
 TESS observed the location of ATLAS18mlw during Sector 20, at a phase of approximately 650 days after discovery.
 The TESS full frame images (FFIs) were reduced using the ISIS package \citep{alard98, alard00}.
 We performed image subtraction following the procedures of \citep[][]{vallely19, vallely21} to compute our differential light curves.
 The reference image was constructed from the first 100 FFIs of good quality.
 The measured count rates were converted into fluxes using the instrumental zero point of 20.44 electrons per second \citep{vanderspek18}.
-To quantify the host variability, we binned the TESS data in 12 hour bins and computed the root mean squared scatter, finding a value of 8.1 $\mu$Jy, which indicates no significant host-galaxy variability in quiescence.
+To quantify the host variability, we binned the TESS data in 12 hour bins and computed the root mean squared (RMS) scatter, finding a value of 8.1 $\mu$Jy.
+From this RMS scatter and assuming a variability fraction of 5\%, we find a limit on a possible AGN luminosity in the TESS band of $\lesssim 9\times10^{43}$ erg s$^{-1}$.

 Finally, we obtained ASAS-SN photometry in the $g$- and $V$-bands from the newly-public subtracted light curve server\footnote{\url{https://asas-sn.osu.edu/}} \citep{kochanek17}.
 Over the full baseline of the ASAS-SN survey, the host galaxy of ATLAS18mlw was imaged 285 times in $V$ and 349 in $g$ with no images showing significant detections.
 The median 5$\sigma$ upper limits are 17.6 and 18.0 mag for the $V$- and $g$-bands respectively.